 Taking the medicine in a different way than prescribed

 Many of these drugs come in pill forms meant to be taken orally.
-However, there are ways these pills can be modified to enhance their effects.
 Snorting prescription pills is a common method of misuse, especially in the case of stimulants like Adderall and Ritalin.
-Another method is injecting prescription pills, which is often done with opioids.
+Another method is injecting prescription pills, which is sometimes done with opioids.
 Injection creates an increased risk of infections, and needle sharing can pass along diseases such as HIV and hepatitis.
-Prescription drugs can also be smoked to enhance their effects.
+Prescription drugs are also smoked to enhance their effects.

 Prescription Drug Addiction Statistics